ibm-cloud-docs/dr-automation-powervs/commands-ksys.md

 ## Notification configuration examples
 {: #asf}

-Event notifications are triggered when the event severity is equal to or higher than the configured notification level.
+Event notifications are triggered only when the `notification_level` is set to `high`.

 ### To add an email for a specific user:
 {: #ghj}